| It is important, in the course of a long and challenging undertaking,

 dusting, picking, limpness and many other problems.
 Customers complained

+about jamming and splotches.
 Now recycled papers are made by the best paper mills in the world

 and many high quality recycled papers are on the market.
 Recycled